-- O Explains the origins of ERNs - O Highlights key resources concerning the conceptualisation, set-up and operations of ERNs, including the legal documents on which they are based - O Points to useful reports and recommendations concerned with analysing the achievements and added-value of ERNs to-date, which suggest where there might be room for improvement - O Points to key resources showcasing the achievements of the ERNs, as a whole, as well as where to learn more about the achievements of specific ERNs
+- Explains the origins of ERNs. - O Highlights key resources concerning the conceptualisation, set-up and operations of ERNs, including the legal documents on which they are based. - O Points to useful reports and recommendations concerned with analysing the room for improvement. - Points to key resources showcasing the achievements of the ERNs, as a whole, as well as where to learn more about the achievements of specific ERNs.